Protecting quantum correlations of negative quantum states using weak measurement under non-Markovian noise: Protecting quantum correlations and universal quantum teleportation protocols under the non-Markovian AD and RTN channels using WM and QMR

 \subsubsection{Under non-Markovian AD channel}

-At $t = 0$, the three-measurement steering of the $NS_1$ and $NS_2$ states is higher than their two-measurement steering, whereas their values are the same for the $NS_3$ state and the Bell state as shown in Figs. (\ref{steering_NMAD}a) and (\ref{steering_NMAD}b).
-The $NS_3$ state and the Bell state show a maximum of two (three)-measurement steering for the initial period, whereas the Bell state dominates for a longer duration.
+At $t = 0$, the three-measurement steering of the $NS_1$ and $NS_2$ states is higher than their two-measurement steering, whereas their values are the same for the $NS_3$ state and the Bell state as shown in Figs. (\ref{steering_NMAD}a) and (\ref{steering_NMAD}c).
+The $NS_3$ state and the Bell state show a maximum of two (three)-measurement steering for the initial period, whereas the Bell state dominates for a longer duration without WM and QMR.

-The two (three)-measurement steering of the $NS_3$ and Bell state can be seen to have improved significantly with WM and QMR, from Figs. (\ref{steering_NMAD}c) and (\ref{steering_NMAD}d).
-In fact, with WM and QMR, the $NS_3$ state shows two (three)-measurement steering even higher than the Bell state over time.
-Furthermore, the two (three)-measurement steering of the $NS_1$ and $NS_2$ states remains unaffected.
+The two (three)-measurement steering of the $NS_1$ and $NS_2$ states can be seen to have improved significantly with WM and QMR, from Figs. (\ref{steering_NMAD}b) and (\ref{steering_NMAD}d).
+In fact, with WM and QMR, the $NS_2$ state shows two (three)-measurement steering even higher than the Bell state over time.
+Furthermore, the two (three)-measurement steering of the Bell state remains unaffected.